 Any failure on our part to manage growth successfully could adversely affect our revenues and results of operations.
-Over the last several years, we have continued to open offices in new geographic areas, including foreign locations, and to expand our employee base as a result of internal growth and acquisitions, including our recent acquisitions of The Ballentine Barbera Group, LLC, Economics of Competition and Litigation Limited, and Lee & Allen Consulting Limited.
+Over the last several years, we have continued to open offices in new geographic areas, including foreign locations, and to expand our employee base as a result of internal growth and acquisitions.
 We expect that this trend will continue over the long term.
 Opening and managing new offices often requires extensive management supervision and increases our overall selling, general, and administrative expenses.
 Expansion creates new and increased management, consulting, and training responsibilities for our employee consultants.
 Expansion also increases the demands on our internal systems, procedures, and controls, and on our managerial, administrative, financial, marketing, and other resources.
 We depend heavily upon the managerial, operational, and administrative skills of our executive officers, to manage our expansion.
 New responsibilities and demands may adversely affect the overall quality of our work.